 Rather, a HELOC gives the borrower access to a line of credit that can be drawn down, paid back, and drawn down again, if need be, within a certain time period.
 The HELOC is secured by the borrower’s home, so as with a home equity loan if the debt is not paid, the lender can use the home as collateral.

 Loans From Tiny House Builders

-A tiny house builder may be able to help secure financing through unsecured loans based on an applicant’s credit score, or secured loans backed by the value of the tiny home.
+A tiny house builder or contractor may be able to help secure financing through unsecured loans based on an applicant’s credit score, or secured loans backed by the value of the tiny home.
 These tiny-house loans may have longer terms and lower starting interest rates than personal loans, but they may require a downpayment.

 If the tiny house has wheels and is certified as an RV by the Recreational Vehicle Industry Association, an RV loan may be another option for financing.
 Online lenders, banks, and credit unions may all offer RV loans.
 In many cases, the tiny house will serve as collateral for the loan, the same way a car would serve as collateral in an automobile loan.

 Recommended: Guide to Buying, Selling, and Updating Your Home

 If you’re in the market for a tiny house, you may need to think beyond traditional mortgages.
 Home equity, HELOC, and personal loans, among other options, may be available forms of financing that can set you on your way to owning the tiny house of your dreams.